 This scholarship was inaugurated in 1981 to identify outstanding students in the undergraduate Geology programme and to single out such talent for recognition and support.
 This award is made to a student who possesses outstanding scholastic abilities and has secured excellent grades at two successive University Examinations.
 The Level I Geology Prize (Sponsored by the Geological Society of Jamaica) is awarded to the geology student with the best Level I results.
-The Level II Geology Prize (Sponsored by the Geological Society of Jamaica) is awarded to the geology student producing the best geology field map in GEOL2204.
+The Level II Geology Prize (Sponsored by the Geological) is awarded to the geology student with the best Level I results.
+The Level II Geology Student producing the best geology field map in GEOL2204.
 The Level III Geology Prize (sponsored by the Geological Society of Jamaica) is awarded to the geology student producing the best final year research project.